Rice Shower

-Rice Shower (in Japanese: ライスシャワー, March 5, 1989 − June 4, 1995) was a Japanese Thoroughbred racehorse who won the multiple Group 1 titles.
+Rice Shower (in Japanese: ライスシャワー, March 5, 1989 − June 4, 1995) was a Japanese Thoroughbred racehorse who won multiple Group 1 titles.

 History

 His name refers to the tradition of throwing rice at weddings for good luck.

 Rice Shower's first race was on September 21, 1991, when he won the 1991 Fuyo Stakes at Nakayama Racecourse.

 On November 8, 1992, Rice Shower captured the first major win of his career by winning the 1992 Kikuka-shō, defeating the favored Mihono Bourbon in the process.
 This was the horse's only win of 1992, though he came in second at the 1992 Tokyo Yūshun.

 Rice Shower had a strong 1993 season.
-He captured the Nikkei Sho on March 21st, then followed it up by winning the April 23rd, Tenno Sho, which are both Group 1 titles.
+He captured the Nikkei Sho on March 21, then followed it up by winning the April 23rd Tenno Sho, which are both Group 1 titles, dashing hopes for Mejiro McQueen to win the race three times in a row.
+This race, as well as the 1992 upset against Mihono Bourbon, earned Rice Shower the nickname 'Black Assassin'.

-He was winless in 1994, but in 1995, he captured the Tenno Sho (Spring) for a second time on April 23rd, dashing hopes for Mejiro McQueen to win the race three times in a row.
+He was winless in 1994, but in 1995, he captured the Tenno Sho (Spring) for a second time on April 23.

-Rice Shower died on June 4, 1995.
-He fell during a race at the 1995 Takarazuka Kinen and was euthanized.
+After that, Rice Shower entered Takarazuka Kinen on June 4, 1995.
+In this race, the majority of the runners in the field are selected by a vote from racing fans.
+That time, Rice Shower was running the race as a vote leader.
+Rice Shower fell during the race, suffering a fatal left front leg fracture and was euthanized.
 He was 6 years old at the time.

+Memorial

+A memorial of Rice Shower is dedicated within the properties of Kyoto Racecourse; the same track of which the horse won his biggest races, as well as where the horse was euthanized.

 Pedigree

+In popular culture

+A anthropomorphized version of Rice Shower is featured in the Japanese multimidea franchise Umamusume: Pretty Derby.
+This Rice Shower is depicted as a shy, unlucky and gloomy young woman whose elegant appearance is in dark colors with a bowler hat and a blue rose motif.